 The Power 2 Plus has eight outputs, and it works with just about any pedal that uses batteries.
 It’s also sturdy and durable.

 Assuming you don’t have many pedals, and they don’t have unusual voltage or power requirements, the Fuel Tank Junior is all you’ll need.
-It features five isolated outputs for 9V DC connections, and it should only run you about $100.
+It features five isolated outputs for 9V DC connections, and price wise, it's on the lower end of the scale.

 These units have a reputation for being reliable and quiet.
 Yes, sad to say, power supply units can affect your tone.
 That’s why one of my friends decided not to hang onto his Voodoo Lab Pedal Power unit, as he found it affected his tone.
 For the most part, it sounds like that shouldn’t be an issue with the Fuel Tank.